xingskycn/charmap/README.md

 ###Overview

     func Encode(data string, encoding string) (string, error) Converts the string from UTF-8 to the specified encoding.
+Returns converted string.

-If the string contains illegal characters for this encoding, these characters are replaced with a substitute character ('?') and ErrInvalidCodepoint is returned in second return value.
+If the input string contains illegal characters for the specified encoding, these characters will be replaced with a substitute character ('?') and ErrInvalidCodepoint will be returned in error value.

-In case of unknown encoding, returned string remains unchanged and ErrUnknownEncoding is returned in second return value
+If the specified encoding is unknown, it will return the input string and ErrUnknownEncoding

     func Decode(data string, encoding string) (string, error) Converts string from the specified encoding to UTF-8

-If the string contains illegal characters for this encoding, these characters are replaced with a substitute character (utf8.RuneError) and ErrInvalidCodepoint is returned in second return value
+If the input string contains illegal characters for the specified encoding, these characters will be replaced with a substitute character (utf8.RuneError) and ErrInvalidCodepoint will be returned in error value.

-In case of unknown encoding, returned string remains unchanged and ErrUnknownEncoding is returned in second return value
+If the specified encoding is unknown, it will return the input string and ErrUnknownEncoding

     func List() []string
 Returns names of all supported encodings as a slice of strings